jorshi/uvic-music-extractor/README.md

 # uvic-music-extractor
-An audio feature extraction toolkit that was designed to provide a comprehensive selection of audio features for analyzing music.
-The choosen features were selected based on previous work conducted in the field of intelligent music production and audio recording research [1-5].
-While most these features are currently available in existing audio feature extraction libraries, they are spread out over several different libraries written in different programming languages.
+An audio feature extraction toolkit designed to provide a comprehensive selection of audio features for analyzing music.
+The choosen features were selected based on previous work in the field of intelligent music production and audio recording research [1-5].
+While most these features are available in existing audio feature extraction libraries, they are spread out over several different libraries written in different programming languages.
 The goal of this tool is to provide access to a large selection of commonly used features in a single Python package with limited dependencies.
 Specifcally, this package is written using [Essentia](https://essentia.upf.edu/index.html).

 ## Installation